HINT: It is used for a Parsi Ceremony and made of Coconut 🙂

 These are made for a baby’s “pag ladoo ceremony“.
 This is when a baby starts walking and standing on his/her own feet.

 In another sauce pan take water and let it boil, when it starts boiling, reduce the flame, add rice flour and all purpose flour to this and mix well with a spoon.
+Add more hot water if needed.
 The flour will absorb the water and it would look clumpy.
 Take it off the flame, when it touchable hot, add butter to the flour mix and knead well to a smooth dough.

 Once all the dough balls are shaped.
 Take a colander, lay it with a muslin cloth, place the made balls/ladoos in the cloth, cover it with a lid or foil.
 Place it in a steamer and steam cook for about 10-12 minutes.

 Allow to cool and place it for the pag ladoo ceremony on a patlo decorated with chowk.
 Put a tili on baby, a flower garland and have the baby stand on these pag ladoo and crush them.

 Cookbooks are available on Amazon.
 Rita has published the MEGA "Manna of the 21st Century Parsi Cuisine cookbook" and several other mini cookbooks.